self-hosted · for solo developers

 The actual cockpit, not a feature list.

-Six things you'll do every day.
+Eight things that earn their pixels.
 Each one is the reason something else didn't quite fit your shape.

 A session page mid-stream — agent commentary in chat bubbles, PR/Diagnostics tabs above